JulJul00/Credit-Card_Client-Analysis/README.md

 # Data Structure & Initial Checks

-The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
-A description of each table is as follows:
+ABC's database structure as seen below consists of two tables: credit card, and customer, with a total row count of 22,000 records.
 - **Table 2:**
 - **Table 3:**
 - **Table 4:**
 - **Table 5:**

 [Entity Relationship Diagram here]
+Prior to beginning the analysis, a variety of checks were conducted for quality control and familiarisation with the datasets.
+The SQL queries utilized to inspect and perform quality checks can be found here.

 # Executive Summary